-Parameters Significant Shareholding by the Government Implications of Default High Low Socio Economic Significance Yes Such entities are extremely important for the smooth functioning of the government, and thus, Acuité equates the rating of such entities with the respective government ratings.
+Parameters Parameters Significant Implications of Default rarameters Shareholding by the Government implications of Boladii High Low Socio Economic Significance Yes Such entities are extremely important for the smooth functioning of the government, and thus, Acuité equates the rating of such entities with the respective government ratings.
 Such entities are expected to remain solvent through periodic support from the government.
 However, low implications of the entity defaulting is also adequately factored in the notch up.
 No While such entities are systemically essential, the absence of significant shareholding induces some uncertainty with respect to the degree and nature of support Low implications of default further dilutes the degree of support as a result of which, limited government support is assumed in such cases.
-The notch up in expected from the government. such cases is limited.
+The notch up in such cases is limited.

+expected from the government.
 Moderate Yes Such entities, like certain financial institutions are expected to receive significant support from the government due to the goodwill they enjoy.
 Only support such entities are expected to receive from the government is due to the role they play in discharging public policy objectives across the policy spectrum.
-No The notch up in such cases is relatively lower as compared to the case discussed above due to the absence of significant government holding making it a largely private enterprise with limited government holding -ineligible for large budgetary allocations.
+No The notch up in such cases is relatively lower as compared to the case discussed above due to the absence of significant government holding making it a largely private enterprise with limited government holding - ineligible for large budgetary allocations.
 Low implications of default further dilute the degree of support.
 As a result, limited government support is assumed in such cases.
-Low Yes The singular motivation for any support is driven by the adverse implication of default, thus limited support is Despite high government holding, the relatively limited economic and political significance of expected and resulting in minimal benefit to the credit profile of the rated entity. the entity reduces the probability of government support in case of distress.
+Low Yes The singular motivation for any support is driven by the adverse implication of default, thus Despite high government holding, the relatively limited economic and political significance of the limited support is expected and resulting in minimal benefit to the credit profile of the rated entity. entity reduces the probability of government support in case of distress.
 No While the entity is important for the government, there's limited statutory provision available to extend support.
 Thus, minimal notch up is extended by Acuité.
 No notch up.